I am a Human Potential Coach, Motivational Speaker, Athlete And Dedicated To Help Others Be Their Best.

 8 Amateur New England Motocross Championships

-I won eight New England motocross championships before age 17, overcame being permanently paralyzed from the chest down, competed in over 150 road races, 40 marathons, 41 triathlons, and won two Ironman Triathlon World Championships in handcycle division in Kona Hawaii, all with only the use of my arms.
+I won eight New England motocross championships before age 17, adapted to being permanently paralyzed from the chest down, competed in over 150 road races, 40 marathons, 41 triathlons, and won two Ironman Triathlon World Championships in handcycle division in Kona Hawaii, all with only the use of my arms.

-I don't say this all to impress you, I say this to impress upon you that it is not talent, it is the mindset I have embraced that has allowed me to accomplish what I have set my mind to and now I have made it my life work to guide others to find their best.
+I don't say this all to impress you, I say this to impress upon you that it is not talent, it is the mindset I have embraced that has allowed me to accomplish what I have set my mind to.
+Now I have made it my life mission to guide others to find their best.

 Growing Up An Athlete